raylutz/audit-engine-docsite/docs/index.md

 - **Name the Job:** Create a job with a name for future reference.
 You must include the district, election date, and election type to distinguish it from other jobs you (and others) might submit.
 We use the naming convention as follows:
     	ST_County_YYYYMMDD, like CA_SanDiego_20201103.
 - **Image Files:**
    - **Direct Uploading:** We recommend that you upload your archives directly to our site using our browser interface, which has no limit to the size of each file uploaded.
    - **Send Files on USB drive or thumbdrive:** It is common that files are very large, and then it may be more convenient to send us the data.
 However, please use direct uploading if possible.

 - **Cast Vote Records File(s) (CVR Files):**
    - A cast-vote record file (CVR) provides the result of the election as determined by the voting system.
       - A CVR can be broken down to the individual ballot (which is preferred) or it can provide results based on higher level groups, such as precincts or batches.
       - AuditEngine does not require the CVR file, and it does not rely on the CVR file in its own processing of the ballot images.
       - However, AuditEngine will make use of the CVR to a limited extent, if it is available, as follows:
          - To redunce the processing required in the initial pre-scan of the ballots.
          - If no CVR is provided, all ballot images are prescanned to extract style information from barcodes on hand-marked paper ballots, i.e. which contests are included on each ballot style.
          - If the CVR is provided with style for each ballot, then a full prescan of the ballots is not required.
 Use of this style information, if incorrect, will be discovered in the style templating and mapping process.
 Reliance on the style from the CVR does not change the vote extraction process (which is performed without reference to the CVR).
          - To locate discrepancies between the voting-system tabulation and the audit system.
          - Only after AuditEngine has fully extracted the vote, the voting system CVR is compared with that result to provide the discrepancy report.

    - AuditEngine supports voting-system cast-vote-record (CVR) files in vendor-defined formats and in the new "Common Data Format" as defined by NIST or variants.
       - ES&S Legacy Format:
          - This is a table-oriented format which results in a reasonable size and number of files.
          - Use CSV (character separated data) or .xlsx format.
          - Please limit the size of any single .xlsx file to no more than 99,999 records (100,000) lines by splitting into several files if needed.
          - Please compress each file using ZIP.
       - Dominion Legacy Format:
          - This is a CSV "tidy" format which has only a few columns and many records.
          - Each record contains fields that identify the data value, and one data value.
          - Please compress each file using ZIP.
          - This format has been generally used for batch or precinct level reports and not broken down by ballot.
      - Dominion JSON CVR format:
          - This format is similar to the NIST standard but is not an exact implementation.
          - It results in typically one JSON file per batch on a given tabulator.
          - For example, in the 2020 Primary in San Francisco, more than 13,000 files resulted.
          - All the files should be combined into a single ZIP file.
      - Other formats:
          - We can add other formats as needed.

-- **Election Information File (EIF):** AuditEngine generally also requires an Election Information File which provides the contest names, options, and the full-text descriptions found in each language as an .xlsx or CSV file.
-The format of this file is found below.
+- **Election Information File (EIF):** AuditEngine generally also requires an Election Information File which provides the official contest names, and options.
-- **Ballot Options File (BOF):** This is actually logically part of the EIF dataset but is only rarely needed when the text for ballot options differs from the official option.
-This might occur in gubinatorial or presidential contests when the option includes two names, one for governor and leiutenant governor, for example.
-But it may not be required even if that is the case so you may want to try it first without.

 - **Results Summary:** The system requires the official or unofficial results eiher in CSV, .xlsx format, or as a link to a web-page report, if we support that format.
 Even if the full CVR is provided, AuditEngine will compare with the final totals in the contests.